Mille Miglia

 The Mille Miglia (/it/, Thousand Miles) was an open-road, motorsport endurance race established in 1927 by the young Counts Francesco Mazzotti and Aymo Maggi.
 It took place in Italy 24 times from 1927 to 1957 (13 times before World War II, and 11 times from 1947).

 Like the older Targa Florio and later the Carrera Panamericana in Mexico, the MM made grand tourers like Alfa Romeo, BMW, Ferrari, Maserati, Mercedes-Benz, and Porsche famous.
 The race brought out an estimated 5 million spectators.

 From 1953 until 1957, the Mille Miglia was also a round of the World Sports Car Championship.

-Since 1977, the "Mille Miglia" has been reborn as a regularity race for classic and vintage cars.
+In 1977, the "Mille Miglia" was reborn as a regularity race for classic and vintage cars.
 Participation is limited to cars, produced no later than 1957, which had attended (or were registered to) the original race.
 The route (Brescia–Rome round trip) is similar to that of the original race, maintaining the point of departure/arrival in Viale Venezia in Brescia.